-This publication was funded under the Federal Aid in Sport Fish Restoration Program utilizing state fishing license money and federal grant funds derived from federal excise taxes on fishing tackle and other fishing-related expenditures.
+This project was funded under the Federal Aid in Sport Fish Restoration Program utilizing state fishing license money and federal grant funds derived from federal excise taxes on fishing tackle and other fishing related expenditures.

-Funds from the Sport Fish Restoration Program are used for aquatic education, fisheries research and management, and boating access facilities.
-The program is administered cooperatively by the N. C. Wildlife Resources Commission and the U. S. Fish and Wildlife Service.
+Funds from the Sport Fish Restoration Program are used for fisheries management and research, aquatic education, and boating access facilities.
+The program is administered cooperatively by the N.C.
+Wildlife Resources Commission and the U.S. Fish and Wildlife Service.